 How well the second step is executed is the difference between a unicorn and a zombie.
 It's the difference between 0 and 1 #peterthiel.

 Unicorns are companies that grow with lightning speed.
 Zombies are companies that are too good to die and too bad to live.
 They make just enough money to pay their costs but no profit.

 Step #2 is a fork in the road.
 Messing it up is the fastest way to become a zombie.

-The #1 reason for why startups fail is because they create something no one needs.
-Other popular ways to fail related to messing up step 2 are having a poor product, poor marketing, ignoring customers and mistimed products. [*]
+The #1 reason why startups fail is because they create something no one needs.
+Other popular ways to fail related to messing up step 2 are having a poor product, poor marketing, ignoring customers, and mistimed products. [*]